 Nate Dappen: I think I do.
 I don’t want to call myself a hunter.
 I don’t do it like you do and I don’t do it like other folks do.
 But I think my perspective on it is that everybody is.
 Everybody is and they do it in their own ways.
 But we try to create an identity around ourselves that either says we are or we’re not.
 And it’s mostly just sort of identity.
 No, I would say I don’t consider myself a hunter, although my buddy Rick, who you met, him and I are actually going to go.
 We’re going to go hunting for the first time together this fall.

 Ramsey Russell: Fantastic.
 So, do you think your mom was an agricultural agronomist?
 Parts of Africa, Virginia around.
 Your dad was a fisherman.
-Did that experience put you on a path as a evolutionary geneticist?
+Did that experience put you on a path as an evolutionary geneticist?

 Nate Dappen: Yeah, evolutionary biologist, I would say.
 There is no untying the foundation that our parents lay for us, whatever that is.
 I think it was a convoluted path for me to get to where I was.
 But absolutely my father is a physician and a serious outdoorsman.
 My mom’s an agricultural economist working at the intersection of agriculture and conservation and the improvement of rural livelihoods, folks who make a living work in the land.
 And I think all those things sort of combined to forge the interests that now are at the center of my life and were as a biologist as well.
 Certainly, my love for wildlife and the outdoors happened real young and it was thanks to my folks.